 Best Practices for Modelling Reports:

 - Avoid the Show Master Data setting (step 4 in the report wizard) unless absolutely necessary.
 If this setting is required, it should be limited to 1 characteristic.

-- If possible, mandatory selection variables should be set up (steps 4 and 5 in the report wizard)
+- If possible, mandatory selection variables should be set up in the steps 4 and 5 in the report wizard.

-- When setting variables in the report, this should ideally be done via the report wizard, not via the Add Fields button in the report.
+- When setting variables in the report, this should be done via the report wizard, not via the Add Fields button in the report.
 End users can use the Add Fields button if they need to add one or two variables, whereas if you designing a report as a key user please set the variables in step 4 of the report wizard.
 Otherwise, the system first fetches the data for all characteristics and key figures that are part of the report, and then another call is made to get the data for the fields added via Add Fields.
 This will impact the report performance negatively.

 - When choosing fields for variables, try to use those fields that come from the anchor data source.
 Setting filters on fields from the anchor data source is always preferable.